cckmwong-data/credit_scoring/README.md

 - The fitted scaler is persisted and reused in the application to ensure consistent preprocessing between training and inference.

 ### Class Imbalance Handling
-- Set `class_weight="balanced"` in Logistic Regression to give additional weight to the minority class (defaulters), reducing the risk of a high-accuracy but low- model on defaults.
+- Set `class_weight="balanced"` in Logistic Regression to give additional weight to the minority class (defaulters), reducing the risk of a high-accuracy but low-model on defaults.

 ### Evaluation Focus
 - Evaluated the model using recall, F1-score, PR-AUC and ROC-AUC.